-2Tasmanian Institute of Agriculture, University of Tasmania, Private Bag 98, Hobart 7001, Australia the effects of land use on erosion and sediment dynamics (Portenga et al., 2019; Schmidt et al., 2018).
-Sufficient data now exist that erosion rates from individual studies have been compiled and analysed at the scale of entire continental orogens to demonstrate primary and secondary controls on erosion across thousands to tens of thousands of years (Aguilar et al., 2014; Carretier et al., 2018; Codilean et al., 2021; Delunel et al., 2020; Starke et al., 2020).
+Erosion rates of river basins derived from measurements of the in situ-produced cosmogenic isotope, 10Be_i, have been used to infer topographic, tectonic, and climatic drivers of landscape evolution for thousands of individual river basins (Codilean et al., 2018; Harel et al., 2016; Mishra et al., 2019; Portenga and Bierman, 2011; Wittmann et al., 2020) and to contextualize the effects of land use on erosion and sediment dynamics (Portenga et al., 2019; Schmidt et al., 2018).
+Sufficient data now exist that erosion rates from individual studies have been compiled and analyzed at the scale of entire continental orogens to demonstrate primary and secondary controls on erosion across thousands to tens of thousands of years (Aguilar et al., 2014; Carretier et al., 2018; Codilean et al., 2021; Delunel et al., 2020; Starke et al., 2020).
 For example, Delunel et al. (2020) find that 10Be_i erosion rates across the European Alps are strongly linked to mean basin slope and influenced by uplift and glaciation.
 A number of north-south latitudinal studies from the South American Andes show that erosion in some segments of the range is driven by uplift (Carretier et al., 2015; Starke et al., 2017) and slope (Carretier et al., 2018) but not necessarily by rainfall unless one considers the effects of vegetation in driving soil weathering rates (Carretier et al., 2015; Starke et al., 2020).
-A new compilation and analysis of 10Be_i erosion rates across the Great Dividing Range of eastern Australia is the first to analyse landscape dynamics across a continent-spanning, passive, post-orogenic rift margin and finds that basin slope is most closely related to erosion at all spatial scales, more so than any other potential driver of erosion (Codilean et al., 2021).
-While Codilean et al.'s (2021) analysis comprises erosion rates from the western and eastern flanks of the Great Dividing Range-from tropical rainforests in northern Queensland to temperate southeast Victoria-it is restricted to mainland Australia.
+A new compilation and analysis of 10Be_i erosion rates across the Great Dividing Range of eastern Australia is the first to analyze landscape dynamics across a continent-spanning, passive, post-orogenic rift margin and finds that basin slope is most closely related to erosion at all spatial scales, more so than any other potential driver of erosion (Codilean et al., 2021).
+While Codilean et al.'s (2021) analysis comprises erosion rates from the western and eastern flanks of the Great Dividing Range - from tropical rainforests in northern Queensland to temperate southeast Victoria - it is restricted to mainland Australia.